LoryT20/Google-Maps-API/README.md

 # User-s-Guide
-to open the completed code, go to the following URL http://jsfiddle.net/LoryT20j/s2h9d59a/528/
+To open the completed code, go to the following URL http://jsfiddle.net/LoryT20j/s2h9d59a/528/

-alternatively, you can copy and paste the code to the segments that correspond to the file name.
+Alternatively, you can copy and paste the code to the segments that correspond to the file name.
 Additionally, you would have to copy and paste these links into resources https://cdnjs.cloudflare.com/ajax/libs/xlsx/0.8.0/xlsx.full.min.js https://rawgit.com/kanghj/alasql/xls_browser_import/dist/alasql.js